Protein-Interactions/BolognaMaster/practicals/tutorial_on_docking_results_using_chimera.md

 ```
     Actions→Atoms/Bonds→show
 ```
-This shows all of the atoms and bonds in the structure, except that those in the peptide backbone are suppressed by the ribbon display.
+This shows all of the atoms and bonds in the structure, except that atoms in the peptide backbone are suppressed by the ribbon display.
 How to indicate specific parts of a structure for display, coloring, etc. is discussed below.
 Initially, heteroatoms (atoms other than carbon) are color-coded by element: oxygens red, nitrogens blue, etc. The carbons retain the model color, in this case tan.

 Hide ribbons to reveal the backbone atoms, then show ribbons again: